Don’t be a victim twiceChoose the right attorney!

 If the defect is the result of poor design or manufacturing, then the company who made the defective part would be responsible.
 If the part simply wasn’t installed correctly, then the company or individual who performed the installation would be at fault.

-Can I seek compensation when a family member dies in a fatal car crash?
+Can I seek compensation when a family member dies in a fatal car accident on Staten Island?

 You can file a wrongful death claim to pursue financial damages, but New York only allows the personal representative of the deceased’s estate to do so.
 This individual is then expected to distribute the compensation to the family.